 To learn more about how we can help your business, please contact us at +1-202-596-5682.

-Elliott Alderman is the founder and principal of the Alderman Law Office, located in Washington, D.C. and serving clients in the United States and across the globe.
-Elliott’s practice focuses exclusively on intellectual property, entertainment, Internet, content and media law issues, including e-commerce, electronic publishing, internet of things and other on-line and mobile environments.
-He has more than thirty years of experience protecting and enforcing the intellectual property rights of businesses, creators and users.
-He works with clients to draft, review and negotiate content and technology agreements for both new and traditional media, and assists clients with rights clearance, fair use determinations, and copyright, trademark and related property rights issues.
+Elliott Alderman is the founder and principal of Alderman IP, located in Washington, D.C. and serving clients in the United States and across the globe.
+Elliott’s practice focuses exclusively on intellectual property, entertainment, Internet, content, and media law issues, including e-commerce, electronic publishing, Internet of Things and other on-line and mobile environments.

-As the general counsel of Tax Analysts, a 200 person new media tax publishing company, he negotiated, drafted and reviewed agreements related to content licensing, e-commerce, technology, and corporate legal issues; administered company’s intellectual property portfolio; and supervised outside counsel in varied litigation and transactional matters.
+As the general counsel of Tax Analysts, a 200-person new media tax publishing company, he negotiated, drafted, and reviewed agreements related to content licensing, e-commerce, technology, and corporate legal issues; administered the company’s intellectual property portfolio; and supervised outside counsel in varied litigation and transactional matters.